wame/GeneratorBundle/README.md

 ## TODO's

-- enum generate command: generator is (near) complete, but command needs to be added.
 - 'savepoint file': at least for entities, it'd be nice to start from a saved point after a mistake was made.
 - usage of the 'Resources/translations/roles.(en|nl).yml.twig'